 You are moving in the right direction with Richardson and starling.
-Our team of dry rot specialists will be able to identify, treat and eradicate the dry rot attack affecting your property.
+Our team of timber preservation specialists will be able to identify, treat and eradicate the dry rot attack affecting your property.

-Once the appropriate dry rot treatment has been specified, it is important to have the treatment done as soon as you can.
-Unfortunately, it is very common for dry rot to spread before it is seen or eradicated.
-As dry rot eats into the timber in your property our team may have to remove plaster from the walls, replace any timbers that may have been damaged by the infestation and apply fungicide to the masonry and timber to ensure that the outbreak has been properly dealt with.
+Once the appropriate rot treatment has been specified, it is important to have the treatment done as soon as you can.
+Unfortunately, it is very common for rot to spread before it is seen or eradicated.
+As this timber decaying fungi eats into the timber in your property our team may have to remove plaster from the walls, replace any timbers that may have been damaged by the infestation and apply fungicide to the masonry and timber to ensure that the outbreak has been properly dealt with.

 What is Dry Rot?

 Dry rot is otherwise known as “Serpula Lacrymans” and it is a wood-destroying fungus.
-Dry rot can be found in countries across the world and it is extremely common.
-Dry rot originally affected dead trees in the forest, but now it is commonly known for the ability to destroy timbers used in buildings.
+It can be found in countries across the world and it is extremely common.
+This type of rot originally affected dead trees in the forest, but now it is commonly known for the ability to destroy timbers used in buildings.

-The problem of dry rot can be dated back as far as the 18th century.
+The problem of this type of rot can be dated back as far as the 18th century.
 It is still not certain where dry rot came from to infest timbers in the UK.
-It has been speculated that dry rot was transported to British shores by ships from Europe carrying infected timbers.
+It has been speculated that it was transported to British shores by ships from Europe carrying infected timbers.

 How can I identify Dry Rot?